KennyWho/hapi-api-doc-cn/API.md

 Same as calling [`server.events.on()`](#server.events.on()) with the `count` option set to `1`.

- Return value: a promise that resolves when the event is emitted.
+ 返回值: a promise that resolves when the event is emitted.

 ```js
 const Hapi = require('hapi');